Akash-Ahir/90DaysOfDevOps/2026/day-55/day-55-persistent-volumes.md

 # Day 55 – Persistent Volumes (PV) and Persistent Volume Claims (PVC)

 ## Task
 Containers are ephemeral — when a Pod dies, everything inside it disappears.
 That is a serious problem for databases and anything that needs to survive a restart.
-Today you fix this with Persistent Volumes and Persistent Volume Claims.
+Today we fix this with Persistent Volumes and Persistent Volume Claims.

 ---